cr0nica1/flare-on_12/_posts/2025-10-29-flareon12-solution.md

 **Initial Dynamic Analysis**

 Upon execution, the script immediately failed.
 This failure was traced to a version dependency.Therefore, the target requires a Python 3.12 environment to run.
-After satisfying the environment dependency and re-executing the script, the program successfully launches but immediately terminates, displaying the following 'Authentication Failed' output:"
+After satisfying the environment dependency and re-executing the script, the program successfully launches but immediately terminates, displaying the following `Authentication Failed` output:

 ![chall2-Authentication Failed]({{ '/assets/img/flareon12/chall2-pic1.png' | relative_url }})